What If My Car Insurance Lapses?

 - What happens when my auto insurance lapses?

 - Reasons for lapses in auto insurance coverage

 - Penalties of a lapse in auto insurance

 - How to fix a lapsed insurance policy

 What Happens When My Auto Insurance Lapses?

 A lapse in auto insurance means you are not currently covered by your insurance plan.
-You are not legally allowed to drive on roads.
-You don’t have your state’s minimum-required liability coverage.
+This usually happens when you forget to make a payment or you forget to renew your policy when it expires.
+When your policy lapses, you are not legally allowed to drive on roads.
+You don’t have your state’s minimum required liability coverage.